 - I can only photograph complete strangers : people I've never met before, spoken to before, interacted with before.

-The project started in 2012 in Japan, continued in 2013 and 2014 in Rome and is still ongoing now in Melbourne.
+The project started in 2012 in Japan, continued in Rome, Melbourne and New York.

-With 1800+ portraits shot, but only 33 chosen for the project, it's still today my way to try and give a face to all of humanity.
+With over 1800 portraits shot, but only a handful chosen as final images, it's still today my way to try and give a face to all of humanity.